-While the romanticized view drives a whole industry of roadside attractions and gives ample work to mechanics, there are some things to consider to make sure such escapades go off without a hitch.
+While these romanticized views drive a whole industry of roadside attractions and provide ample work for mechanics, there are some things to consider to help these escapades go off without a hitch.

 Before you go:

-- Firstly, you should actually plan it!
-You should know when you are going to leave and what you need.
-This sounds easy enough but there are many considerations when driving a far distance.
+- Firstly, you should plan it!
+Determine when you are leaving and what you’ll need.
+This sounds easy enough, but many considerations exist with driving a far distance.

-- Don’t wait until the last minute to pack your things.
+- Don’t wait until the last minute to pack.

-- Have your car fully inspected; you wouldn’t go for a run dehydrated, would you?
-Make sure your car is full on all fluids and you aren’t about to need major work.
-You can also check your owner’s manual and see what the recommended maintenance is for your current mileage.
+- Have your car thoroughly inspected; you wouldn’t go for a run dehydrated, would you?
+Make sure your vehicle is full of all fluids and is free of any mechanical issues.
+At the same time, review the owner’s manual to see if the car is due for recommended maintenance.

 - I suggest checking Atlas Obscura for interesting sites along the way if you aren’t in a rush to get to a destination.
 There are unique and strange places to visit in every state.

-- You should consider the time of the year and how it relates to how busy your destination will be.
-Hotels are cheaper when it is less busy and less crowded.
+- You should consider the time of the year and how it relates to the popularity of your destination.
+Hotels are cheaper when less active and less crowded.

-Establish the roles of driver, co-pilot and any other ancillary duties to any other passengers.
+Establish the roles of driver and co-pilot, and assign ancillary duties to other passengers.

-- Having a co-pilot to chart your course, check blind spots, act as a DJ for the radio and hand you drinks, and snacks is borderline mandatory for long drives.
-If you are going a distance farther than 3 hours away, I highly recommend you make sure whoever sits in the passenger seat understands this role is sacred.
+- Having a co-pilot to chart the course, check for blind spots, act as a DJ, and hand out drinks and snacks is borderline mandatory for long drives.
+If you are going a distance farther than 3 hours away, please make sure whoever sits in the passenger seat understands the importance of this role.

-- Resist the urge to play games like punch buggy and I spy as they may keep you mentally engaged but will distract you from driving.
+- Resist the urge to play games like punch buggy and I spy.
+These activities may keep a driver mentally engaged but subject to distractions.

-- Adjust for any time zone changes and establish a driver rotation.
-A driver should be fresh and alert, if you must be the only driver resist the urge to drive all the way through even if you want to get there faster.
-Take a break and stretch every 2 hours or so and don’t go more than 8 hours a day.
+- Adjust for any time zone changes and establish a driver rotation schedule—a driver should be fresh and alert.
+Solo drivers should resist the urge to drive through to keep travel time to a minimum.
+In this situation, take a break every two hours and limit behind-the-wheel time to no more than eight hours a day.

-- Make a playlist, download music and podcasts so you don’t have to rely on cellular service.
-This is also safer than trying to decide on the fly.
+- Make a playlist, and download music and podcasts ahead of time so you don’t have to rely on cellular service.
+This is also safer and less distracting than trying to decide on the fly.

-- Do an inventory and assess unnecessary baggage.
-Added weight decreases gas mileage and that adds up to a lot more spent fuel over a long distance!
+Do an inventory to limit unnecessary baggage.
+Extra weight decreases gas mileage which adds up to a lot more spent on fuel!

 After all this advice, most importantly, have fun!

-Now as stated above, here are some lists of items you will thank me for reminding you to bring with!
+Now, as stated above, here are some lists of items you will thank me for reminding you to bring along!

 A list of essentials you should have:

-- Good shoes for the right occasions (don’t bring flip flops to a hike)
+- Shoes appropriate for the occasion (don’t bring flip-flops to a hike)